pmean/build-website/text/07/TroubleWithApples.md

 author: Steve Simon
 source: http://www.pmean.com/07/TroubleWithApples.html
 date: 2007-06-25
-category:
+categories:
 - Blog post
 tags:
 - Observational studies
 - Placebos in research
 output: html_document
 ---
-I am still working on the details ofÂ  a presentation for the [Kansas City University of Medicine and Biosciences](http://www.kcumb.edu/).
+I am still working on the details of  a presentation for the [Kansas City University of Medicine and Biosciences](http://www.kcumb.edu/).
 They want me to talk at lunch during the [2007 Homecoming CME and Reunion